 How you will learn

-You will be taught using a range of teaching techniques including lectures, web 2.0 tools, group work, quizzes and collaboration via the latest technologies.
+You will be taught using a range of teaching techniques including lectures, group work, quizzes and collaboration via the latest technologies.
 You will complete projects set with an employer focus and gain valuable experience through realistic working environments.

 Where could this course take you?